Organizing research to be interdisciplinary

 An Ivy League medical school is the hub for impressive and exciting work in medicine all over the world.
 But they do not want to survive on prestige alone.
 They want students, alumni, and employees to know their prestige is earned and to see the network of possibility the school has to offer.

-A Visual City shows everyone in the world how far the school’s network of students, researchers, and alumni can reach.
+A Cognitive City shows everyone in the world how far the school’s network of students, researchers, and alumni can reach.

 Take the Cognitive City quiz.